jeyemhex/fortran-regex/README.md

 readability of the resulting regular expressions, and was borrowed from Perl's `/<regex>/x` functionality.

+For more examples of the syntax, see `re_test.f90`.

 ### NOT YET IMPLEMENTED
 This is, (and will continue to be for a while I'm afraid), a work in progress.
 As a result, I have not finished implementing all the features I would like.